EX1MKS/CCDT-PROJECT/README.txt

 5. paste and enter npx tailwind path in your vscode terminal
 6. back to index.html and open with live server/five server

+SEMIFINAL UPDATE
+we add careers page and add responsive to this project

 if something error happend, here our whatsapp contact below Eki 081295228281 or